 In CALICO, twenty flats will be purchased and financed by two cooperatives managed by the partners who will then rent them out to future tenants.
 The flats in Pass-ages will be purchased by a cooperative set up and managed by their inhabitants.
 The flats in Angela.D will become the property of the investment cooperative called “Common Ground” initiated by several Brussels associations.
 Most of the flats will be made available at a social rate thanks to the intervention of the social rental agency (SRA) “Logement pour Tous”.
 The land will remain the property of CLTB’s Public Utility Foundation, guaranteeing that the anti-speculative clauses for all these housing units are respected.
 This model allows the strengthening of participatory governance in rental housing.
 It also positions the combined use of SRAs and private finance as tools for the long-term control of socialized housing.

 Discover the surroundings

 Filter facilities below and click the pins on the map for more information.

 Final assessment of the project.
 The final conference is the opportunity to take stock with all parties involved.

 Inauguration of the project.
 Residents take up residence in their new home.
-Birth and end-of-year facilities welcome the first users.
+Birth and end-of-life facilities welcome the first users.